jedipw/LeetCodeCollection/README.md

 # LeetCodeCollection

-This GitHub repository comprises all the LeetCode problems that I have solved using the Java language.
+This GitHub repository comprises all the LeetCode problems that I have solved using the Java, JavaScript, and TypeScript.